AgentschapPlantentuinMeise/linkLitToGbifId/README.md

 - **Filtered Entries File:** `filtered_gbif_entries.json` containing all relevant entries with `gbifDownloadKey`.
 - **Output CSV File:** `output_data.csv` with filtered and processed data of preserved specimens.
 - **Error Log File:** `error_log.txt` documenting any errors encountered during processing.

+## Description of the `GBIFLitTopicsAnalysis.ipynb`
+#Script: Topic Analysis and Network Visualization of GBIF Literature

+#### 1. **Objective**
+To analyze and visualize the thematic topics present in the literature that reference specimens in GBIF.
+It uses the GBIF Literature API to extract topics associated with each Digital Object Identifier (DOI) and constructs a network graph representing the co-occurrence of these topics.

+#### 2. **Materials and Tools**
+- **Python Libraries:**
+  - `requests`: For querying the GBIF Literature API.
+  - `pandas`: For handling and processing CSV data.
+  - `networkx`: For constructing and analyzing the topic co-occurrence network.
+  - `matplotlib`: For visualizing the topic network graph.
+  - `tqdm.notebook`: For providing progress bars during data processing.

+- **Data Input:**
+  - **CSV File (`allDOIs.csv`)**: A CSV file containing a list of DOIs that reference GBIF data.
+This file is used as the source for querying the literature API.

+#### 3. **Procedure**

+##### 3.1 **Data Acquisition**
+- **Querying the GBIF Literature API:**
+  - A function `query_gbif_literature(doi)` is defined to fetch literature data from the GBIF API using a given DOI.
+  - The function returns the JSON response if the request is successful; otherwise, it prints an error message.

+##### 3.2 **Data Extraction and Processing**
+1. **Extract Topics:**
+   - The function `extract_topics(data)` processes the API response to extract thematic topics associated with each literature entry.
+   - Topics are extracted if they exist in the results; otherwise, a message is printed indicating the absence of topics.

+2. **Read DOIs from CSV:**
+   - The script reads the `allDOIs.csv` file using `pandas` to obtain a list of DOIs for further processing.

+3. **Topic Count and Co-occurrence Analysis:**
+   - The script iterates through each DOI, querying the GBIF API and extracting topics.
+   - It maintains two dictionaries:
+     - `topic_counts`: Tracks the frequency of each unique topic.
+     - `topic_cooccurrences`: Tracks how often pairs of topics co-occur within the same literature entry.

+##### 3.3 **Network Graph Construction**
+1. **Create Network Graph:**
+   - A network graph `G` is created using the `networkx` library.
+   - **Nodes:** Represent unique topics.
+The size of each node is proportional to the count of the topic in the literature.
+   - **Edges:** Represent co-occurrences between topics.
+The weight of each edge corresponds to the number of times the topics co-occurred.

+2. **Add Nodes and Edges:**
+   - Nodes are added to the graph with attributes such as size and count.
+   - Edges are added between topics based on their co-occurrence frequency.

+##### 3.4 **Network Graph Export**
+- The constructed topic network is saved in the `GraphML` format (`topic_network.graphml`).
+This format allows for further analysis and visualization using various graph tools.

+##### 3.5 **Network Visualization (Optional)**
+1. **Visualize Network:**
+   - The graph is visualized using `matplotlib`.
+   - The size of each node in the visualization is scaled according to its count attribute.
+   - Nodes are colored, and edges are drawn with varying thickness based on their weights.

+2. **Plot Configuration:**
+   - A spring layout is used to arrange the nodes for better visualization.
+   - Node size, font size, and colors are customized for readability.

+#### 4. **Outputs**
+- **Network Graph File:** `topic_network.graphml` containing the constructed topic network with nodes and edges.
+- **Visual Plot:** A visual representation of the topic network is optionally displayed, showing the structure and connections between topics.